casperjs/casperjs/builder/sources/filters_contents.md

     <tr>
       <td><code>run.complete</code></td>
       <td>None</td>
-      <td>Emitted when the whole serie of steps in the stack have been executed.</td>
+      <td>Emitted when the whole series of steps in the stack have been executed.</td>
     </tr>
     <tr>
       <td><code>run.start</code></td>